-Behavioural diversity.
+Behavioural diversity

 Stuttering is behaviourally diverse.
 Why does it have such a range of behavioural manifestations involving different types of repeated movements, fixed postures, and superfluous behaviours?
-Even more challenging for causal explanation is that everyone who stutters does so in a different way, even though they obviously have the same disorder.
+Even more challenging for causal explanation is that everyone who stutters does so in a different observable way.
 They have different types and combinations of the seven stuttering behaviours described during Lecture One.

-The influence of spoken language.
+The influence of spoken language

 As outlined during Lecture One, stuttering moments are not random but tend to occur more on consonants than vowels, and mostly on initial sounds of words and on initial words of utterances.
-Those who stutter often encounter idiosyncratic difficulties with particular sounds and words.
+Those who stutter often encounter idiosyncratic difficulties with certain sounds and words.
 Stuttering occurs more commonly on content than function words.
-And a most obvious but commonly overlooked fact for any causal explanation to accommodate is that stuttering does not occur on every syllable spoken; it presents as an intermittent problem involving stuttering moments.
-It is even more challenging for causal explanation to accommodate that language is not even necessary for stuttering to occur; stuttering can occur experimentally on non-words, where lexical processing is not necessary.
+And a most obvious but commonly overlooked fact for any causal explanation to accommodate is that stuttering does not occur on every syllable spoken; it presents as an intermittent occurrence involving stuttering moments.
+This sets it apart from the continuous presence of other speech and language disruptions.
+For example, lisping will occur on each occurrence of affected sounds.
+It is even more challenging for causal explanation to accommodate the fact that language is not even necessary for stuttering to occur; stuttering can occur experimentally on non-words, where lexical processing is not necessary.^{37,38}